Not sure what to do in Yellowstone in 4 days? Worry not.

 The Lone Star Geyser erupts to a height of about 45 feet (13.7 meters).
 Though it isn’t as high as some of the other geysers in the park, its location cannot be any better.

-Just remember to pack some bear spray when you are visiting the Lone Star Geyser, it is a fairly unpopulated trail.
+Just remember to pack some bear spray when you are visiting, it is not a very popular trail so you have higher chance of encountering wildlife.

 Day 3 In Yellowstone National Park

 Day 3 of our YNP itinerary focuses on the West Thumb, Yellowstone Lake and the Canyon Village.
-If you are staying in the park, staying in the Grant Village (or Canyon Village if you want to approach this day reverse) is ideal.
+If you are staying in the park, staying in the Grant Village is ideal.
 If you are staying outside the YNP, West Yellowstone is the closest to these attractions.

 1. West Thumb Geyser Basin